-What can we learn from your work with youth in the community, and how to think about connecting neighborhoods and reaching new audiences?
+What can we learn from your work with youth in a community, connecting neighborhoods, and reaching new audiences?

 How is cyberlearning transforming how you do your work in neighborhoods?

-So I feel that technology is enabling us to offer new identity opportunities for learners.
-So it enables the learners to actually engage in these rich learning contexts.
-And then to showcase that to other people—to showcase the learning that they’re doing to their peers, to showcase it to their teachers, who often may not see them in these other realms.
-But it gives us the opportunity to not just share a verbal experience, right?
-But to share videos, to share photos, to share drawings, right?
-To share real-world artifacts from the experiences that they’re having so that they can bring in these contexts more fluently and effectively.
+I feel that technology is enabling us to offer new identity opportunities for learners.
+It enables the learners to actually engage in these rich learning contexts and then showcase that to other people — showcase the learning that they’re doing to their peers and their teachers, who often may not see them in these other realms.
+It gives us the opportunity to share more than a verbal experience, right?
+They can share videos, photos, drawings, and real-world artifacts from the experiences that they’re having so that they can bring in these contexts more fluently and effectively.
 Technology can also ope the door to new types of life-relevant learning experiences children can have.
 They can leverage sensors, wearables, augmented and virtual reality, maker spaces and much more to capture data in their everyday life, from their physical activity to their environment, and they can then create new experiments, investigations, and tools to help them solve problems relevant to their daily lives.

 How do you see your work contributing to transformation in 10 years?

-I see my work really helping us to get a picture of what learning looks like—what learning happens—what identity development looks like, and what identity development happens without having to pre-imposed tests, without having to do assessments; moving us away—without having to do formalized assessments.
-There are traditional assessments that we typically think of, so I would like for our technology, our science kit technology and other technologies that I’m building to really capture the essence of what learners are doing, and what learning is happening over time in really authentic ways that we can look back at later and see progressions of development.
+I see my work helping us to get a picture of what learning looks like, what identity development looks like, and what identity development happens without having to pre-impose traditional tests and formalized assessments on learners, teachers, and facilitators.
+I would like for our science kit technology and other technologies that I’m building to really capture the essence of what learners are doing, and what learning is happening over time, in really authentic ways that we can look back at later and see progressions of development.

 I also see my work helping us understand how to design technologies such that they reveal this information in meaningful ways to people who can better use that information and promote children’s learning.
 For example, how can we can design technologies so that teachers can see these out-of-school experiences that children have, and their development, in meaningful ways that they haven’t seen before?